camunda-community-hub/zeebe-cherry-runtime/README.md

 ## Example of usages
 See different examples under src/test/resources/org.camunda.cherry.
 You have a folder per collection, and processes in the collection.

-# TODO

-## Administration (UI)
-* Build the UI
-*
-* Monitoring page:
-    First graph, same as Operate, number of active worker / number of stopped worker?
-    Second graph, in the last 24 hours, number of correct execution, number of errors?
-  List of workers, for each worker, status (actif/not actif), number of threads, number of execution in the last 24 hours, average time execution, longuest execution
-  List of errors : display errors in the last 24 hours

-* Dashboard page
-  for each worker, start/stop it
-* documentation page
-  for each worker, page which display the description, input, output, BMPN Error, examples?

-## Library
- Add a function to build a ZeebeBpmnError, instead to let each workers built its own object

- add functions to support the administration page